 Celeste vs Deltarune: Chapter 2: Which Is More Woke?

 Deltarune: Chapter 2 appears more woke than Celeste based on AI analysis, with a difference of about 45 points.
-Community votes are split or too thin to call a clear winner yet.
+Community votes agree with the AI verdict.

 See full breakdown for Deltarune: Chapter 2AI vs community